Geography of Sheffield: Climate

-The high ground of the Peak District to the west of Sheffield usually shelters the city from high winds in the prevailing direction, meaning the city is usually spared the worst impacts of intense storms in other areas of the country.
+According to the Köppen classification, Sheffield has a temperate oceanic climate (Cfb) like the rest of the United Kingdom.
+The uplands of the Pennines to the west can create a cool, gloomy and wet environment, but they also provide shelter from the prevailing westerly winds, casting a "rain shadow" across the area.
+This means the city is usually spared the worst impacts of intense storms in other areas of the country.
 In certain circumstances however, if the winds align perfectly with the river valleys, Sheffield can actually be disproportionately affected, as was the case with the Great Sheffield Gale in 1962; four people died and 150,000 houses in the city suffered damage.
+Due to the differences in altitude, the weather can be vastly different over various parts of the city.
+Deepcar and Stocksbridge tend to be among the first to receive snowfall and get heavier downpours.